Numbness and Tingling

 Migraine symptoms are not always confined to the head.
-Sometimes there are other parts of the body that are affected by migraines.
-As changes occur in the brain, different sensations may be felt throughout the body.
+Sometimes there are other parts of the body that are affected by migraine.
+As changes occur in the brain, different sensations may be felt all over the body.

-A common complaint is a feeling of numbness or tingling in a small or large area of the body.
+It is not uncommon to feel numbness or tingling in a small or large area of the body.
 These symptoms are sometimes associated with sensory aura.

 - Numb fingers

 - Numb face

 - Arm numbness